eckozero/CLIc/README.md

 Setting Up
 ----------

 Download the git repo to your computer.
-Navigate to the directory containing the "install.sh" file and run
+Navigate to the src directory that contains the "install.sh" file and run

 ```bash
 chmod +x install.sh